For information about the Affordable Care Act and Health Insurance Marketplace, please visit www.healthcare.gov.

 Although SHCC Patient Financial Services (Phone: 352-273-4546 or email: email@example.com) is here to help, it is the patient’s responsibility to know what their insurance policy covers — and the patient is ultimately liable for any charges not covered by insurance.
 Contact the insurance company in advance of care to learn about policy benefits in detail.

-How to enroll in a university-sponsored health insurance plan
+Two ways to enroll in university-sponsored insurance

 Contact United Healthcare Student Resources.